 Before getting into this you need to have basic understanding of Binary and Hexadecimal system and Bitwise operations in C.

-I’ll use lpc2148 MCU (having 32-bit ARM 7 CPU) for explanation and programming examples.
-The Programs and Register names that I have shown are used in KEIL.
+I’ll use ARM7 lpc2148 MCU for explanation and programming examples.
+The Programs and Register names that I have shown are used in KEIL as defined in lpc214x header file.
 You can download KEIL UV4 from here.
-If you are using a different IDE/Compiler then you’ll need to change the Register Names as required.
-Also do note that Integer Data-Type i.e. an ‘int’ is always 32 bits in KEIL when programming for 32bit ARM7 MCUs like lpc2148.
+If you are using a different IDE/Compiler then you’ll might need to change the Register Names if required.
+Also do note that Integer Data-Type i.e. an ‘int’ is always 32 bits in KEIL (i.e the ARM Compiler which it uses) in case of 32bits ARM MCUs like lpc2148 and others.

 Most of the function oriented pins on lpc214x Microcontrollers are grouped into ports. lpc2148 has 2 ports viz.
 Port 0 and Port 1.